BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 ## What is Dasein?

-*Dasein* is Heidegger's neologism for the individual, world-related existence that relates to itself, to others, and to things, and always already carries with it an understanding of "Being".
+*Dasein* is Heidegger's neologism for the way of existing that is always someone's own, that relates to itself, to others, and to things, and that always already carries with it an understanding of "Being."
 Through careful and attentive description of our existence, Heidegger hoped to arrive at a better understanding of Being itself---that is, **what it means to be**.

 Dasein is an entity---a being---just as dogs and cats, stones and paths are beings.
-However, Heidegger was not primarily concerned with the question of what it is like to be a particular being (for example, to be Dasein), but with the more fundamental question: **what is Being at all?** And because Dasein always already carries an understanding of Being, Heidegger hoped that by investigating and describing Dasein, one could gain an answer to the question of Being itself.
+However, Heidegger was not primarily concerned with how any particular being (Dasein included) is to be described.
+He wanted the more fundamental question: **what does it mean to be at all?** Because Dasein always already carries an understanding of Being, Heidegger hoped that by investigating and describing Dasein, one could gain access to the question of Being itself.

 This procedure may appear circular: we investigate Dasein in order to understand Being, in order thereby, among other things, to better understand Dasein.
 This *hermeneutic circle*---though it may never end---is not a vicious one.
 According to Heidegger, we must only learn to enter into it properly. *Being and Time* {cite}`heidegger:1927` is therefore a hermeneutical text.

 A good analogy for such circular interpretation is the learning of a new language.
 We must begin with certain words in the foreign language, whose meaning is determined by other words in that language.
 We first learn these words imprecisely or even incorrectly, only to learn them again later with greater precision.
 We interpret the whole through the parts, and the parts through the whole, back and forth.
 This process continues until we move from an unclear to a clearer understanding of a text.

 The investigation of Dasein requires the learning of a new vocabulary, which in turn requires the unlearning of an existing one.
-Dasein is, in this sense, Heidegger's term for what we all are.
-But it is not an isolated subject; it is not the human being as revealed by biology, psychology, sociology, anthropology, and so on.
+Dasein, in this sense, names how each of us *is*---the way of being we share and that is always one's own.
+But it is not an isolated subject, and it is not the human being as described by biology, psychology, sociology, or anthropology.

 Dasein is a being whose own Being is at issue for it, and which interprets its Being.
 Things are encountered by it primarily as equipment in use (*ready-to-hand*, *zuhanden*), not as neutral objects (*present-at-hand*, *vorhanden*).
 It always already lives within relations to the world (work, tools, others, projects).

 This is why Heidegger speaks of *existentials* (care, temporality, being-with) rather than *categories* (properties of things).
 Dasein is neither consciousness nor merely an individual (it is always already *being-with*).
 It is not a subject or ego-thing placed into a world, but it *is* on the basis of a world and of others.
 It dwells in the world.

-Of course, Dasein can also take up an attitude toward the world as if it were separate from it, and in doing so disclose it in a particular way.
-From time to time, it may be necessary to adopt such a theoretical stance---especially in science (and Heidegger had nothing against science).
-But most of the time, we do not experience ourselves as isolated subjects separated from the world.
-Most of the time, we do not even experience ourselves as subjects, but as a *referential whole*.
-When, for example, we brush our teeth, change our clothes, open the door, wait for the train, tidy the house, and so on, we do not reflectively differentiate our simple relations, but live through them as part of an everyday context that surrounds us.
+Of course, Dasein can also take up an attitude toward the world as if it were separate from it, and disclose it in that mode.
+Such a theoretical stance has its place---notably in science, which Heidegger did not reject but saw as a *derivative* mode of disclosure: we must first distance ourselves from lived involvement in order to practice it.
+In everyday life, however, we do not experience ourselves as isolated subjects standing over against a world of objects.
+Most of the time, we do not experience ourselves as subjects at all, but as a *referential whole*.
+When we brush our teeth, change our clothes, open the door, wait for the train, or tidy the house, we do not reflectively separate ourselves from our simple relations; we live through them as part of an everyday context that surrounds us.

 (sec-essense-of-technology)=
 ## The Essence of Technology

 In *Being and Time* {cite}`heidegger:1927`, Heidegger argues from a phenomenological perspective that scientific and theoretical modes of knowing presuppose---and often conceal---a more originary way of being-in-the-world.
 The natural sciences rely on abstract concepts of space and time, but these are derived from a more immediate, lived experience of orientation, distance, and concern.
 Only through our practical being-in-the-world---what Heidegger calls our *concernful relations*---do space and time acquire existential meaning.

-From this point of view, the "objective" perspective of science is not neutral but reductive.
-It strips Dasein of the significance that grows out of its lifeworld and replaces it with a flattened, calculative framework.
-Rather than deepening our grasp of reality, scientific abstraction narrows it.
-Everyday action---embedded in care and purpose---offers a richer access to Being than detached analysis ever can.
+From this point of view, the "objective" perspective of science is not neutral: it is reductive.
+It brackets the significance that grows out of Dasein's lifeworld and replaces it with a more flattened, calculative frame.
+This is not a defect of scientific work itself but of the claim---when it is made---that the scientific frame exhausts what there is to say about reality.
+Everyday action, embedded in care and purpose, offers a richer access to Being than any single derivative mode can on its own.

 Heidegger develops this critique further in his later essay *The Question Concerning Technology* {cite}`heidegger:1954b`.
 There he challenges the familiar instrumental definition of technology as a means to human ends.
-However plausible that definition may seem, for Heidegger it is already a symptom of a deeper technological mode of being: a revealing that presents the world as *standing-reserve* (*Bestand*)---a stockpile of resources to be ordered and exploited.
+Heidegger grants that this definition is *correct*---it accurately describes what technology does.
+But he denies that it is *true* in the deeper sense of revealing what technology *is*.
+The instrumental definition already presupposes a particular mode of revealing: one that presents the world as *standing-reserve* (*Bestand*), a stockpile of resources to be ordered and exploited.

 Technology, then, is not simply a collection of devices or applications.
 It is a way of understanding Being and of relating ourselves to it---a way that places control, efficiency, and utility above all else.
 The danger does not lie in technology *as such*, but in the dominance of this technological worldview, which increasingly determines how we think, act, and perceive.
 Heidegger warns: if everything is seen solely under the aspect of functionality, we lose sight of other, more poetic or meaningful modes of revealing.

 To recover a pre-scientific understanding of technology, Heidegger looks back to the ancient Greeks.
-For them, *téchne* referred not only to what we now call "technology," but also to art and craft.
-It named a form of knowing grounded in *bringing-forth*---in letting something come into appearance, where the artisan does not simply impose form upon matter but works together with it.
-In this sense *téchne* is akin to *poiesis*---a revealing, a letting-be.
+For them, *téchne* referred not only to what we now call "technology" but also to art and craft.
+It named a form of knowing grounded in *bringing-forth*---in letting something come into appearance.
+For Heidegger, *téchne* is one mode of *poiesis*, the general name for bringing-forth; the other is *physis*, nature's bringing itself forth out of itself. *Physis* is *poiesis* in the highest sense, because what is brought forth has its source in itself.
+In *téchne*, the source lies in the artisan---but even here, the artisan does not impose form upon matter; he cooperates with it, helping a being come into the open.

 >The causes bring something into the open.
 They let it step forth into presence.
 > -- Martin Heidegger

 In this older view, the artisan did not regard himself as the absolute origin of what is made, but as a participant in a process of emergence.
 His role was to help a being come forth.

-By sharp contrast, modern technology no longer understands itself as cooperative revealing.
-It is, as Heidegger says, a *challenging-forth*---a mode of revealing that imposes order and extracts resources.
+By sharp contrast, modern technology is no longer cooperative revealing.
+It is what Heidegger calls a *challenging-forth* (*Herausfordern*): a mode of revealing that sets upon nature and demands it yield up orderable, storable energy.
+Challenging-forth is not simply the opposite of bringing-forth; it is its *privation*---a narrowing of *poiesis* in which the revealer no longer lets things come forward but extracts them.
 We no longer see ourselves as guardians or co-shapers of nature but as its masters---the origin of everything we bring forth.

 This shift is not merely a technical change but a transformation of our encounter with Being itself.
 The modern technological worldview displays the world as *standing-reserve*: a resource to be optimized, stored, and controlled.
 In the process, other, more poetic modes of world-disclosure are covered over.

-The essence of modern technology, Heidegger insists, is not "technical" in the narrow sense.
-It lies in *enframing* (*Gestell*)---a framework of revealing that both unveils and conceals.
-It determines how beings show themselves to us and how we comport ourselves toward them.
-Within enframing, everything---from the river to the human being---becomes something to be used, measured, and managed.
+The *Wesen* of modern technology, Heidegger insists, is not itself "technical."
+It lies in what he calls *Ge-stell*---usually translated as "enframing."
+The German prefix *Ge-* often gathers a plurality into a whole (as *Gebirge* gathers mountains into a mountain range); here it names the gathered stock of all the ways in which reality gets *stellen*---set up, ordered, placed, challenged.
+Enframing is not a particular apparatus; it is the assembled mode of revealing that determines, in advance, how beings show themselves to us and how we comport ourselves toward them.
+Within enframing, everything---from the river to the human being---tends to become something to be used, measured, and managed.

 >The essence of technology is by no means anything technological.
 > -- Martin Heidegger

 Crucially, this mode of revealing has deep historical roots.
 It becomes dominant with industrialization and modern science, but it is already seeded within Western metaphysics, in the notion that Being is something to be grasped, represented, and mastered.
 Technologies such as the atomic bomb are not merely threats in themselves; they are expressions of this deeper enframing.
 The danger of technology thus lies not in individual machines or devices but in the way it shapes our understanding of everything---including ourselves.
 Technology is dangerous not only in its effects but in its essence.
 It configures a totalizing perspective that narrows the world into a field of resources and threatens our openness to other ways of Being and meaning.

 >[Through technology] all distances in time and space shrink, and yet the frantic abolition of all separations brings no nearness; for nearness does not consist in short distance.
 > -- Martin Heidegger